National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 From here, the statistician can work directly in N3C using R or Python for data analysis.
 After some work figuring out the platform, the statistician adds some simple summary statistics to a report.
-Within a code workbook, they develop the following code to produces a table added to a report.
+Within a code workbook, they develop the following code to produce a table added to a report.
 :::

 ```r